CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Discussion

 \autoref{tab:text-music-alignment-single} displays the compositional alignment evaluation.
 Unlike standard benchmarks that primarily focus on text-to-music consistency, CMI-RewardBench utilizes the CMI-Pref dataset to evaluate the capability of models to follow complex instructions involving text, lyrics, and reference audio simultaneously.

-\textbf{Comparison with Objective Metrics and General MLLMs.} Standard embedding-based metrics and general MLLMs exhibit limitations when processing compositional instructions.
-For instance, CLAP scores (default) generally yield moderate accuracy ($\sim$60-64\% on CMI-Pref Subsets) but inherently lack the architectural support to process audio prompts, resulting in missing evaluations for audio-conditioned tasks.
-Similarly, while Qwen3-Omni achieves a high correlation on the standard PAM (Music Subset) with an LCC of 0.5841, its performance drops on the more comprehensive CMI-Pref benchmark (e.g., 64.0\% ACC on w/ Audio).
-This discrepancy suggests that standard metrics may oversimplify the alignment problem by omitting lyrics and reference audio constraints.
-In contrast, our CMI-RM (w/ f.t.: CMI + MusicEval) demonstrates competitive text-centric alignment capabilities, achieving \textbf{70.20\%} accuracy (w/o Audio), while the CMI-Pref fine-tuned variant achieves state-of-the-art performance on audio-centric tasks (w/ Audio) at \textbf{79.20\%}, outperforming frontier models such as Gemini 2.5 Pro (67.2\% and 72.8\%, respectively).
-This validates that CMI-RM provides a unified solution for diverse and multimodal generation controls.
+\textbf{Comparison with Objective Metrics and General MLLMs.} Standard metrics and general MLLMs are limited under compositional conditions.
+CLAP (default) generally yield moderate performance (about 60--64\% on CMI-Pref subsets) but cannot handle composed audio-conditioned cases.
+Qwen3-Omni is strong on PAM (LCC 0.5841) but weaker on CMI-Pref w/ audio (64.0\%).
+CMI-RM reaches \textbf{70.20\%} on CMI-Pref w/o audio (CMI+MusicEval) and \textbf{79.20\%} on w/ audio (CMI-Pref fine-tuned), surpassing Gemini 2.5 Pro (67.2\% and 72.8\%).
+This validates that CMI-RM provides a unified solution for diverse and multimodal generation conditions.

-\textbf{Detailed Breakdown by Modality.} The breakdown of CMI-Pref Subsets highlights the specific alignment skills imparted by our dataset.
-A critical finding emerges from the model's performance on fully compositional conditions.
-When conditioned on all three modalities concurrently (Text + Lyrics + Audio), the model fine-tuned on CMI-Pref achieves an accuracy of \textbf{82.40\%}.
-This indicates that CMI-Pref provides essential supervision signals for fine-grained multimodal alignment, a capability that generalist models like Gemini 3 Pro (66.8\% on similar constraints) currently lack.
-Furthermore, for pure textual and lyrics adherence tasks (w/o Audio), the variant w/ f.t.: CMI + MusicEval reaches \textbf{70.20\%} accuracy.
-This suggests that while CMI-Pref establishes a robust baseline for multimodal handling, the inclusion of MusicEval further refines the model's sensitivity to semantic content.